 The kinematics of a particle are a four-dimensional tuple representing its four-momentum.
 In a decay of a parent particle to lighter children particles, their kinematics are constrained by the fundamental physical laws of momentum and energy conservation.
-With this reads as with $p_i$ being the four-momenta of all children particles.
-For a two-body decay $A \rightarrow BC$ , there are six free variables from the momenta of the two children.
+With with p_i being the four-momenta of all children particles.
+For a two-body decay $A \to BC$, 1155 there are six free variables from the momenta of the two children.
 Using Eq.
-12 there are two degrees of freedom left in the decay kinematics that lead to a distribution.
-Furthermore, the mass is only fixed for stable particles but is a distribution for resonances.
-To sample from the phasespace within the zfit project a package named phasespace was created.
-The purpose of it is to generate arbitrary decays obeying the physical constraints discussed before and expressed in Eq.
-12. Since it uses TF as the backend, it integrates seamlessly into zfit.
+12 there are 1156 two degrees of freedom left in the decay kinematics that lead to a distribution.
+Furthermore, 1157 the mass is only fixed for stable particles but is a distribution for resonances.
+To sample 1158 from the phasespace within the zfit project a package named phasespace was created.
+1159 The purpose of it is to generate arbitrary decays obeying the physical constraints discussed 1160 before and expressed in Eq.
+12. Since it uses TF as the backend, it integrates seamlessly 1161 into zfit.
+1162